dressel/ErgodicControl.jl/docs/basic_types.rst

     d = Domain([-1,-1,-pi], [1,1,pi], 50)

-When computing ergodic trajectories over SE(2), it is recommended that you use more than 50 (or fewer) cells per dimension because SE(2) trajectories use Julia's :code:`besselj` function, which makes computation slow.
+When computing ergodic trajectories over SE(2), it is recommended that you use 50 (or fewer) cells per dimension because SE(2) trajectories use Julia's :code:`besselj` function, which makes computation slow.

 Probability Distributions